Knock Off – The Standard Shuffleboard Game

 To play an exciting indoor or outdoor shuffleboard game, rules exist for you to follow.
 These organize the game and encourage fair play.
 Here are the rules for Knock Off – one of the most common ways to play shuffleboard.

-As part of the rules of shuffleboard, you can hit the opponent’s puck while sliding yours on the table.
+As part of the shuffleboard rules, you can hit the opponent’s puck while sliding yours on the table.
 The puck of the other team can go to the alley as your puck enters the zone for a higher score.

 1. A round is complete when all eight pucks move on the playing field.
-After a round, the puck that is nearest to the end of the table gets points.
+After a round, the nearest puck to the table’s end gets points.
 Other conditions to have a score are when the puck is on the table and above the foul line.

-2. For a game that has two players, the one who has a total of 15 points wins!
+2. For a game with two players, the one with a total of 15 points wins!
 In a doubles game with four players, 21 points are the final score for the winner!

-3. A singles game allows a player to visit the opposite end of the table and see where the pucks are.
-When it is a doubles game, however, the rules of shuffleboard want players for the same team to stand across each other from each end.
+3. A singles game allows players to visit the opposite end of the table and see where the pucks are.
+However, when it is a doubles game, the rules of shuffleboard want players for the same team to stand across each other from each end.
 Pucks slide on opposite ends alternately.
-Players have 2 games together and they gather the scores.
+Players have two games together, and they gather the scores.
 Curiosity for the puck position comes from the teammate.